oeg-upm/codemeta-crosswalk-mapping-methodology/README.md

     - more_specific_than: The target vocabulary term is more specific than the target codemeta term.
 For example, "codemeta:identifier narrowerMatch hal_id" means that the hal id is a more concrete term than the "identifier" property in CodeMeta.
     - more_generic_than:  The target vocabulary term is more generic than target codemeta term.
 For example, "codemeta:developmentStatus broaderMatch status" means that the status is a more generic term than the "developmentStatus" property in CodeMeta.
     - close_match: The subject and the object are sufficiently similar that they can be used interchangeably in some information retrieval applications.
 We do NOT recommend using this.
-Important Note: Each line in the CSV file should represent only one relation between terms.
-For example, if the source vocabulary has the concept date, and the target vocabulary has year and month, the CSV should contain two separate lines: date -> year (with the part_of relation) date -> month (with the part_of relation)
+- combined_mapping: It applies to a part-of relationship.
+This column defines the formula used to combine terms between schemes.
+For example, if the source vocabulary has the term date, and the target vocabulary has the terms year and month, the CSV should contain two separate lines.
+This column will contain the formula date: $(year) + $(month)

 5. **Generate the SSSOM File**<br>
 Execute the script (generate_crosswalk.py) to generate an .sssom.tsv file from the CSV.
 ```bash